Our contact details

 We may obtain information about your online movements and use of the internet.
 We do this by placing a ‘cookie’, which is a small file, on your computer’s hard disk.
 Cookies can be used for several reasons, including to recognise you when you visit this website and to store your personal preferences.

-Through this policy, Valtus strives to provide you with clear, precise information about the conditions under which your Personal Data is handled (in compliance with you right to be informed).
+Through this policy, Valtus strives to provide you with clear, precise information about the conditions under which your personal data is handled (incompliance with your right to be informed).

 You also have the following rights: